Wazuh

 How to enable the integration

-The ESET PROTECT Platform and Wazuh integration must be set up on your Wazuh machine.
+Ensure you meet prerequisites and follow the steps below to set up the ESET PROTECT Platform and Wazuh integration on your Wazuh machine.

 Prerequisites

-•Wazuh must be installed with the following components: Wazuh manager, Wazuh indexer and Wazuh dashboard.
+•You have installed Wazuh with the following components: Wazuh manager, Wazuh indexer and Wazuh dashboard.

-•Docker must be installed on the Wazuh machine.
+•You have installed Docker on the Wazuh machine.

-•Docker Compose must be installed on the Wazuh machine.
+•You have installed Docker Compose on the Wazuh machine.

 The ESET PROTECT Platform and Wazuh integration solution was prepared and tested using the Virtual Machine OVA with Wazuh 4.10.1. |